 Sumo is the traditional Japanese style of wrestling.
 The competitors tend to be very heavy since there's no weight limit.
 Though the matches are usually over in a matter of seconds, they can still be quite exciting to watch.
 The Nihon Sumo Kyokai (this is their English page) hosts the official grand sumo home page, so it's a good starting point for information on sumo.
 You may be able to find some videos of tournament matches at NHK World TV's Grand Sumo Highlights page.
 The web board at SumoForum.net serves as an alternative to the mailing list.
 Stats and results from the highest two divisions, makuuchi or makunouchi and juryo, along with other related info are available at some web sites like Bandey's Sumo Site and detailed results of the basho, which contains all the results for all divisions.
 Other sites I used to link to here have apparently shut down, but if I find some other good sources of information, I'll add them.

-I have a general interest in martial arts and have taken a few classes in northern Shaolin long fist kung fu with a college club that's no longer around, but you can get a little information about the style from Northern Shaolin Long Fist Family.
+I have a general interest in martial arts and have taken a few classes in northern Shaolin long fist kung fu with a college club that's no longer around, but you can get a little information about the style from Wikipedia's Changquan page.
 A nice, general message board for martial arts discussion is MartialTalk.com.
-The CyberKwoon.com board isn't bad either.
-I also find mixed martial arts (MMA) interesting to watch since it includes factors of many different individual martial arts.
-Generally, I watch Ultimate Fighting Championship (UFC) programs on on SpikeTV, but sometimes watch World Extreme Cagefighting (WEC) on Versus.
+I also find mixed martial arts (MMA) interesting to watch since it includes factors of many different individual martial arts, but don't watch it much anymore.
+I use to watch some Ultimate Fighting Championship (UFC) and World Extreme Cagefighting (WEC) though.

 This is a martial art, but I decided to give it its own section.
-For some starting information, you can try Wikipedia's tai chi chuan page.
+For some starting information, you can try Wikipedia's tai chi page.
 In the martial arts classes I took (mentioned above), I learned some Yang style tai chi.
-Some of the websites I've found with good information include Cloud Hands: Taijiquan and Qigong, TheTaiChiSite with its wealth of links, Erle Montaigue's Taijiworld has good information and a number of free downloads (on another site now), Reinhard's Tai Chi Collection and the Tai Chi Archives at Key Arts Media both contain some good articles.
-Taiji.de (English) has a bunch of forms in videos and pictures, and Inside Wudang has some videos as well.
+Some of the websites I've found with good information include Cloud Hands: Taijiquan and Qigong, Erle Montaigue's Taijiworld has good information and a number of free downloads, Reinhard's Tai Chi Collection and the Tai Chi Archives at Key Arts Media both contain some good articles, and Taiji.de (English) has a bunch of forms in videos and pictures.
 For something cute, take a look at the Yang form as ASCII art.
 I also copied out a lot of various tai chi forms from the books I own with a little bit of information about each.
 If you're looking for a list of posture names for a form, take a look and see if I have it in one of my books.

 Personally, I enjoy this more than American football (aka gridiron), and the Australian Football League (AFL) web site is the main source of information about the game.
 There's a lot more action because the rules of the game are designed to keep play going; there are no time outs or huddles or anything like that.
 It's very athletic and pretty exciting with the occasional spectacular play.
 Despite its sometimes chaotic appearance, there are indeed rules :) and the basic concept of the game isn't all that hard to understand.
 To paraphrase an older commercial, it's got a little bit of basketball, football, soccer, and a whole lot of action. ;) They have a section called AFL Explained with some interesting information, including Learning AFL and the Laws of the Game.
 You might prefer to read this FAQ on the game instead.
 Aussie rules is also catching on in other countries and good sources of information on it in the US are the Australian Football Association of North America (AFANA) and the United States Australian Football League (USAFL) web sites.
 A few other web sites I found useful include William's AFL Footy Page, The Age's AFL section, and Footy Forecaster.
 You can find some interesting information and tipping comps at Monash University's Probabilistic Footy Tipping Competition web site.
 If you're into tipping competitions, they're pretty easy to find.
 Try looking at some of the links on the pages above, or join the AFL's Tipping Competition.
 The AFL fixture shows the full schedule for the year, and the AFL ladder shows the standings.
 I used to be able to watch highlights shows, and sometimes matches, on TV, but stations in my area no longer carry that programming, so I have to look for online viewing options (e.g., at the AFL YouTube channel).
 The AFL site does have a subscription service for viewing as well.